Want to measure your financial health?

-Cash On Hand / Monthly Expenses = Emergency Fund
+Cash on Hand ÷ Monthly Expenses = Emergency Fund

-But instead of worrying about rules of thumb, it’s better to answer this question:
+However, instead of worrying about rules of thumb, it’s better to answer this question:

-“How much cash do you need to feel comfortable and sleep well at night?”
+How much cash do you need to feel comfortable and sleep well at night?

-In one study, How Your Bank Balance Buys Happiness, researchers found:
+In a study titled “How Your Bank Balance Buys Happiness,” researchers found:

 “Having readily accessible sources of cash is of unique importance to life satisfaction, above and beyond raw earnings, investments, or indebtedness.”

-One tip to help you calculate your emergency fund is to imagine your financial doomsday.
-For example, answer the following question:
+One tip to help you calculate your ideal emergency fund is to imagine your financial doomsday.

-#4 – The 28/36 Rule
+#4.
+The 28/36 Rule

 It’s important to look at this ratio from both a lender’s and consumer’s perspective.